The American Board of Neurological Surgeons (ABNS)

 ABNS requires all residents in ACGME accredited neurosurgery programs to complete the ABNS Primary Examination for certification.

-The exam is 375 questions in length, the ABNS and Residency Review Committee (RRC) require residents to pass the Examination for credit toward certification before completing training.
+The exam is 375 questions in length.
+The ABNS and Residency Review Committee (RRC) require residents to pass the examination for credit toward certification before completing training.
 Many Program Directors require passage before the chief year.

-The Neurosurgery Written Board Review Course
+SANS Written Boards High-yield Review Course

 - An intensive, two-day course held the weekend before the ABNS Primary Examination